 The security barricade which protected the image was followed by a super-tight crowd of devotees.
 Take a look!

-Take a look at this video of the procession:
+Take a look at this video of the 2020 Solemn Foot Procession: